eddieguo-1128/DualDiff/README.md

 - [ ] **Experiment with the model**:
   - [ ] Check skip connections in encoder/decoder
   - [ ] Replace AvgPool with attention-based pooling before the classifier
-  - [ ] Try different types of diffusion models
+  - [ ] Change the architecture (double block inside - more on this later)
 - [ ] **Experiment with losses**:
   - [ ] Introduce reconstruction loss in the frequency domain
   - [ ] Explore contrastive loss between real vs. generated EEG in latent space